lebrancconvas/Yu-Gi-Oh-BestDeck/README.md

 ## Overview

 Analyst and Generate the perfect Yu-Gi-Oh!
-Duel Monster for you.
+Duel Monster's Deck for you.

 ## Tech Stack